sbowman/migrations/README.md

 in an asynchronous migration, it's your responsibility to manually resolve the problem.

-With the `/async` function there is a new `MigrateAsync` function you can use to better control the migrations.
+To use the `/async` function there is a new `MigrateAsync` function.
 See the example above for a sample of how to use it.
+If you don't call `MigrateAsync`, the `/async` flag is ignored and the migration run as a normal migration.